jhollinger/occams-record/README.md

 ### 2) Supercharged querying & eager loading

-Continue using ActiveRecord's query builder, but let Occams take over eager loading and raw SQL calls.
-None of the examples below are possible with ActiveRecord, but OccamsRecord won't limit you.
+Continue using ActiveRecord's query builder, but let Occams take over running them, eager loading, and raw SQL calls.
+None of the examples below are possible with ActiveRecord, but OccamsRecord makes them trivial.
 (More complete examples are shown later, but these should whet your appetite.)

 **Customize the SQL used to eager load associations**